collective/collective.easytemplate/collective/easytemplate/README.txt

 Motivation
 ----------

-Plone lacks out of the box support to custom tags for content editors to play with.
+Plone lacks out of the box support for custom, easily addable, template macros in content editors.

 Use cases
 ---------